amahury/amahury.github.io/_posts/2024-11-01-PhD-IAS-research-center-for-life-mind-and-society.md

 ---
-title: "PhD opportunity at the IAS-Research Center for Life, Mind, and Society at the University of the Basque Country (San Sebastián)"
+title: "PhD opportunity at the IAS-Research Center for Life, Mind, and Society at the University of the Basque Country (San Sebastian)"
 date: 2024-11-01 00:00:00 -0400
 categories: [Community]
 tags: [job, PhD]